Hand Block printing services in India

 In hand-made printing, stamp plays a very important role so it is imperative to make good stamps to make the design more appealing and attractive.
 The process of the creation of a stamp usually takes 2 – 10 days depending upon the design.
 The majority of designs are inspired by Hindu mythology.

 Step 1: Carving Blocks and Dying

-Blocks are carved with beautiful design with the use of hammers and drills and used for the purpose of stamping, Afterwards these wooden blocked are soaked in oil to prevent them from cracks and making them more effective and durable.
+Blocks are carved with beautiful design with the use of hammers and drills and used for the purpose of stamping, Afterwards, these wooden blocks are soaked in oil to prevent them from cracks and make them more effective and durable.